Getting a Result(from The London Chronicle)

 This Polish-Irish surgeon is a notorious nurse chaser, but none of them take him seriously.
 He dances around tooting an imaginary Pan pipe.
 I mention Bea’s complaint to him in passing, and he shrugs it off.
 ‘It was in the changing room and she shouldn’t have been there.
 As to the pinch, teasing a prudish little madam with a pert derriere is fair game.’
 I cautioned him.
 But I wouldn’t be putting a promising career on the line.

 Disciplinary cases related to comportment rather than clinical performance are always ambiguous.
 They are best kept on the long finger on the off-chance the employee takes the hint and changes his or her behaviour, or resigns.
 Even with the clear-cut ‘criminal’ cases an understanding can be reached.
 For instance, when telephone bills became call-specific extravagant phone-abusers were exposed.
-A secretary confessed to making long distance calls to America everyday, and pleaded she couldn’t help herself being madly in love.
-The case (and the grand passion) passed without a hearing.
-She agreed to pay the bill.
+A secretary confessed to making long distance calls to America everyday,

 But with Bea there doesn’t seem to be a way of stalling the hearing other than getting her doctor to change her medication, and wait for an improvement.
 However, Dr Marcos is adamant that his regime is good practice for depression, and when I question the diagnosis, he refuses to consider a second opinion.
 ‘I know depression when I see it.
 It’s the patient is the problem, not me’.